-Apple has released watchOS 9 beta 2 to developers.
-The update features new watch faces, improvements to sleep tracking, AFib history, Medications, Focus updates, and more.
+Apple has released watchOS 9.1 beta 3 for Apple Watch Series 4 and later.
+The update is available now to developers. watchOS 9 was released a few days ago with new watch faces, improvements to sleep tracking, AFib history, Medications, Focus updates, and more.

 watchOS 9 beta

 watchOS 9.1 beta 3

 September 27 – Apple has released watchOS 9.1 beta 3 to developers.

 watchOS 9.1 beta 2

 September 20 – Apple has released the second beta to developers.

 watchOS 9.1 beta 1

 September 14 – Apple has released the first beta to developers.
 We will update this post if we find any new features.